 Offender data details crime incidents within the larger scope of current rising trends, whereas officer personnel files capture performance data within (or outside of) established standards and practices.
 The data points in criminal records and personnel files are entirely different, and the users of these two systems have fundamentally different needs.

-Bearing these facts in mind, one system should never handle officer personnel data and criminal records – it is inherently fraught and invites problems.
+Considering these facts, one system should never handle officer personnel data and criminal records – it is inherently fraught and invites problems.
 On a moral level, it goes against everything the badge stands for.

 “…[agencies should] Develop appropriate and reasonable technology controls with common sense supporting procedures and guidelines.” – IACP Technology Policy Framework.